catchpoint/WebPageTest/docs/Metrics/TimeToInteractive.md

 ### Time to First Contentful Paint
 The point in time when the first image or text is rendered to the screen (something other than background colors).

-Chrome exposes this measurement as a "blink.user_timing" trace event with a name of "firstMeaningfulPaint".
+Chrome exposes this measurement as a "blink.user_timing" trace event with a name of "firstContentfulPaint".

 ### DOM Content Loaded
 Browser event that is fired when the HTML parser has reached the end of the document (executed all blocking scripts).
 Fully described [here](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded).